Retirement savings plan () - mandatory company

 Please note

-In the event of death after age 70, the sums paid by the insurer (savings and earnings) are subject to inheritance tax after application of a abatement from €30,500.
+In the event of death after age 70, the sums paid by the insurer (savings and earnings) are subject to the inheritance tax after application of a abatement from €30,500.

 This allowance is global and must be shared between the beneficiaries and distributed according to their share in the taxable sums.